kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 It will take around 5 minutes to complete, and then you should see a green output confirming a successful deployment.

+_Once you start with Terraform, it's best not to change the state of the project manually via the Hetzner UI; otherwise, you may get an error when you try to run terraform again for that cluster (when trying to change the number of nodes for instance)._

 ## Usage

 When your brand-new cluster is up and running, the sky is your limit! 🎉

-You can immediately kubectl into it (by exporting the kubeconfig to a file via `terraform output --raw kubeconfig > clustername_kubeconfig.yaml` after the installation).
+You can immediately kubectl into it (using the `clustername_kubeconfig.yaml` saved to the project's directory after the installation).
 By doing `kubectl --kubeconfig clustername_kubeconfig.yaml`, but for more convenience, either create a symlink from `~/.kube/config` to `clustername_kubeconfig.yaml` or add an export statement to your `~/.bashrc` or `~/.zshrc` file, as follows (you can get the path of `clustername_kubeconfig.yaml` by running `pwd`):

 ```sh
 export KUBECONFIG=/<path-to>/clustername_kubeconfig.yaml
 ```

-_Once you start with Terraform, it's best not to change the state manually in Hetzner; otherwise, you'll get an error when you try to scale up or down or even destroy the cluster._
+If chose to turn `create_kubeconfig` to false in your kube.tf (good practice), you can still create this file by running `terraform output --raw kubeconfig > clustername_kubeconfig.yaml` and then use it as described above.

+You can also use it in an automated flow, in which case `create_kubeconfig` should be set to false, and you can use the `kubeconfig` output variable to get the kubeconfig file in a structured data format.

+_You can view all kinds of details about the cluster by running `terraform output kubeconfig` or `terraform output -json kubeconfig | jq`._

 ## CNI